Need a Tow? Call: (301) 540-1600

 - Engage the emergency breaks

-- Stay inside your vehicle while calling for assistance
+- Stay inside your vehicle while calling a towing company for assistance

 - Contact family and friends to keep them updated

-Another thing to keep in mind is that if anyone stops to help, politely refuse.
-Unfortunately, you just never know when someone appears to want to help but is actually a danger to you, so it’s better to be safe than sorry.
+Another thing to keep in mind is that if anyone stops to help, politely refuse (unless you feel out the situation and they seem like they’re offering genuine assistance).
+In some cases, unfortunately, you just never know when someone appears to want to help but is actually a danger to you, so, sometimes, it’s better to be safe than sorry.

 By following these recommendations, you will remain safe until help arrives.